 Coyotes are generally not dangerous to people, but some lose their fear when they are fed and may attack small pets or unattended small children.
 Often these aggressive individual animals have been regularly fed by someone in the area.

-If you see a coyote, scare it away by yelling, stamping your feet and waving your arms.
+If you see a coyote, scare them away by yelling, stamping your feet and waving your arms.
 Make lots of noise and try to look big.
 This may feel silly, but will help the coyote avoid future problems.
 Teach children how to scare away a coyote if they see one, but never throw anything at the animals.

 To protect pets and children: